MaxDsr/cookbook-react/README.md

 # Cookbook react app

 Use this app to create, view and edit your favourite cookbook recipes.
 Currently this app isn't complete, so you can see there only few hardcoded recipes.

-#Run
+# Run
+Clone this repository.
 First use `npm install` from the project directory to install dependencies.

 Execute `npm run start` to build and run the project

-#About
+# About

 This project uses Material UI for styled web components.